-During a court hearing in February 1975, Rayleen testified she was standing outside the kitchen when the attack started after Renee and Bicknell began arguing, according to an Associated Press report.
+During a court hearing in February 1975, Rayleen testified she was standing outside the kitchen when the attack started after Renee and Bicknell began arguing.

-She said she woke up the next morning in Miss Kirby’s bedroom and told Miss Kirby she had had a bad dream.
+She said she woke up the next morning in Karen Kirby’s bedroom and told the fifteen-year-old girl she had had a bad dream.

 “She said, ‘I don’t want to hear about it,’” Ferguson told the judge.